netdata/netdata/src/database/engine/README.md

 Database rotation is achieved by deleting the oldest **datafile** (and its journals) and creating a new one (with its journals).

 Data on disk are append-only.
 There is no way to delete, add, or update data in the middle of the database.
 If data are not useful for whatever reason, Netdata can be instructed to ignore these data.
-They will eventually be deleted from disk when the database is rotated.
+They will eventually be deleted from the disk when the database is rotated.
 New data are always appended.

 #### Tiers